eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 ## API

 Now, we show how the API can be used to establish a publish-subscribe communication in an iceoryx system.

+The API is offered in two languages, C and C++.
+In the next sections the C++ API is discussed.
+More information about the C API can be found in the [C example](../../../iceoryx_examples/icedelivery_on_c/README.md).

-Many parts of the API follow a functional programming approach and allow the user to specify functions which handle the possible cases, e.g. what should happen when data is received.
+Many parts of the C++ API follow a functional programming approach and allow the user to specify functions which handle the possible cases, e.g. what should happen when data is received.

 This is very flexible but requires using the monadic types ``cxx::expected`` and ``cxx::optional``, which we introduce in the following sections.